auth0/docs/articles/connections/social/shopify.md

 ---
 # Connect Apps to Shopify

-This guide will show you how to add functionality to your web app that allows your users to log in with Shopify.
+You can add functionality to your web app that allows your users to log in with Shopify.

 ## Prerequisites